Southwestern Energy (NYSE:SWN) Shares Sold by Crossmark Global Holdings Inc.

-Crossmark Global Holdings Inc. cut its holdings in Southwestern Energy (NYSE:SWN) by 78.1% during the third quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 12,820 shares of the energy company’s stock after selling 45,700 shares during the period.
-Crossmark Global Holdings Inc.’s holdings in Southwestern Energy were worth $446,000 at the end of the most recent reporting period.
+Crossmark Global Holdings Inc. trimmed its position in shares of Southwestern Energy (NYSE:SWN) by 78.1% during the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 12,820 shares of the energy company’s stock after selling 45,700 shares during the period.
+Crossmark Global Holdings Inc.’s holdings in Southwestern Energy were worth $446,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also added to or reduced their stakes in the stock.
-Veracity Capital LLC acquired a new position in Southwestern Energy in the third quarter valued at approximately $311,000.
-FNY Investment Advisers LLC acquired a new position in Southwestern Energy during the third quarter worth $46,000.
-360 Financial Inc. lifted its stake in Southwestern Energy by 11.9% during the third quarter.
-360 Financial Inc. now owns 23,500 shares of the energy company’s stock worth $130,000 after purchasing an additional 2,500 shares in the last quarter.
-Louisiana State Employees Retirement System lifted its stake in Southwestern Energy by 11.3% during the third quarter.
-Louisiana State Employees Retirement System now owns 326,200 shares of the energy company’s stock worth $1,807,000 after purchasing an additional 33,100 shares in the last quarter.
-Finally, State of Alaska Department of Revenue lifted its stake in Southwestern Energy by 9.8% during the third quarter.
-State of Alaska Department of Revenue now owns 493,839 shares of the energy company’s stock worth $2,735,000 after purchasing an additional 44,071 shares in the last quarter.
-Hedge funds and other institutional investors own 61.98% of the company’s stock.
+A number of other large investors have also recently added to or reduced their stakes in SWN.
+Renaissance Technologies LLC acquired a new position in Southwestern Energy during the first quarter worth $88,000.
+Ameriprise Financial Inc. lifted its stake in Southwestern Energy by 1.3% during the first quarter.
+Ameriprise Financial Inc. now owns 2,961,573 shares of the energy company’s stock worth $13,770,000 after purchasing an additional 37,323 shares in the last quarter.
+Captrust Financial Advisors lifted its stake in Southwestern Energy by 2,267.9% during the first quarter.
+Captrust Financial Advisors now owns 33,150 shares of the energy company’s stock worth $154,000 after purchasing an additional 31,750 shares in the last quarter.
+Price T Rowe Associates Inc. MD lifted its stake in Southwestern Energy by 21.2% during the first quarter.
+Price T Rowe Associates Inc. MD now owns 325,080 shares of the energy company’s stock worth $1,512,000 after purchasing an additional 56,771 shares in the last quarter.
+Finally, AQR Capital Management LLC lifted its stake in Southwestern Energy by 199.1% during the first quarter.
+AQR Capital Management LLC now owns 366,330 shares of the energy company’s stock worth $1,703,000 after purchasing an additional 243,860 shares in the last quarter.
+Institutional investors own 61.98% of the company’s stock.

 A number of research analysts have commented on SWN shares.
-Wells Fargo & Company decreased their price target on Southwestern Energy from $8.00 to $7.00 and set an “equal weight” rating on the stock in a research note on Monday, August 23rd.
-Raymond James upped their price target on Southwestern Energy from $6.50 to $7.00 and gave the stock an “outperform” rating in a research note on Tuesday, September 14th.
-US Capital Advisors cut Southwestern Energy from an “overweight” rating to a “hold” rating and set a $7.44 price target on the stock. in a research note on Friday, November 12th.
 JPMorgan Chase & Co. cut Southwestern Energy from a “neutral” rating to an “underweight” rating and decreased their price target for the stock from $7.00 to $6.00 in a research note on Wednesday, September 15th.
-Finally, The Goldman Sachs Group assumed coverage on Southwestern Energy in a research note on Friday, October 22nd.
+Truist Securities upped their price objective on Southwestern Energy from $5.00 to $6.00 and gave the stock a “hold” rating in a research report on Thursday, October 7th.
+Morgan Stanley upped their price objective on Southwestern Energy from $6.00 to $6.50 and gave the stock an “equal weight” rating in a research report on Wednesday, October 6th.
+The Goldman Sachs Group assumed coverage on Southwestern Energy in a research report on Friday, October 22nd.
 They set a “neutral” rating on the stock.
+Finally, Wells Fargo & Company cut their price objective on Southwestern Energy from $8.00 to $7.00 and set an “equal weight” rating on the stock in a research report on Monday, August 23rd.
 One analyst has rated the stock with a sell rating, ten have given a hold rating and six have assigned a buy rating to the company.
 According to MarketBeat.com, the stock has a consensus rating of “Hold” and an average target price of $6.25.

 Southwestern Energy (NYSE:SWN) last posted its earnings results on Wednesday, November 3rd.
 The energy company reported $0.24 EPS for the quarter, beating the consensus estimate of $0.21 by $0.03.
 Southwestern Energy had a positive return on equity of 324.52% and a negative net margin of 55.08%.
 During the same period last year, the firm earned $0.08 EPS.
 As a group, equities analysts anticipate that Southwestern Energy will post 1.04 EPS for the current year.